 Chances are, when you first got your dog, you spent many hours training new behaviors and teaching him the rules of your household.
 Now that your dog is a senior, training might be the furthest thing from your mind.
 After all, isn’t good behavior one of the benefits of an older dog?
 Well, continuing or restarting a training program with your senior dog has many benefits, too.

 According to trainer, breeder, and the American Kennel Club’s GoodDog!
-Helpline program manager Penny Leigh, Certified Professional Dog Trainer-Knowledge Assessed (CPDT-KA), your dog will be healthier and happier if he stays physically and mentally active into his senior years.
+Helpline program manager Penny Leigh, Certified Professional Dog Trainer-Knowledge Assessed (CPDT-KA), your dog will be healthier and happier if he stays physically and mentally active in his senior years.
 “Dogs that still feel useful and that they have a ‘job’ tend to keep a youthful outlook, much like humans who continue to stay engaged in activities after they retire.”
 Leigh also explains that maintaining a training program with your senior dog will help continue to strengthen the owner-dog bond.

 Training is a chance for fun one-on-one time with your canine companion that provides him with the attention he craves.
 Particularly for dogs trained with positive methods, training sessions are enjoyable time spent with their beloved owner.
 There is no reason to stop offering the stimulation and attention that training provides, just because your dog has gotten older and mastered the basics.
 Participating in a patient and consistent training program can help keep your dog’s mind stimulated and keep him more engaged with you and your family.